lmaoclost/NLW-Spacetime/README.md

 $ npm run dev
 ```

 Go to http://localhost:3000 and the project is up and running!
 To use the backend, make sure that it is running.
+Go to [Api.ts](https://github.com/lmaoclost/NLW-Spacetime/blob/main/web/src/lib/api.ts) and change the baseURL to the server IP.

 ## BackEnd